 Controlling the amount of information an individual or organization discloses in today’s social networking/media world is a difficult task for anyone.
 In these forums, everyone has a voice.
 This is a good thing in some regards, but malicious attackers can also take advantage of that voice.
 People love talking about themselves, making them easy targets for an attacker in various ways, such as scamming, identification (ID) theft, data breaches, etc. These vulnerabilities are even more possible with the constant flow of information over the Internet and the increased use of portable/mobile devices.
 If you don’t believe me, check your local news tonight.

-Attackers are using the oldest non-technical tricks in the book called social engineering, which is the art of skillfully lying to someone to gather information that is considered secret to an individual or organization without their knowledge.
+Attackers are using one of the oldest tricks in the book called Social Engineering, which is the art of skillfully lying to someone to gather information that is considered secret to an individual or organization without their knowledge.
 In most cases, a victim believes they are just having a general conversation without realizing they have let the attacker know how many kids they have, what school they go to and their personal interests (i.e. soccer, gardening, art, etc.).
 Yes, I know what you are thinking: Jedi mind tricks, and again, YES, it does work.
 As a result, the saying STICKS and STONE may break my bones but WORDS will never hurt me is no longer accurate because the WORDS are now able to be communication around the world in less than a second.
-Thanks to the Internet and social media, we see an increase in data breaches, cyberbullying, scams, scams and more scams being reporting daily throughout the world.
+Thanks to the Internet and social media, we see an increase in data breaches, cyber-bullying, scams, scams and more scams being reporting daily throughout the world.

 Companies are trying to remediate these issues by attempting to protect their customers’ data and by offering identity protection services to its customers when a data breaches occurs.
 Let’s be real though, how effective is that when the data breach took place 3 months to a year ago (like in the case with the department stores)?
 After the damage has been done, individuals are looking for services or technology to help them protect their data be it with cloud services or crazy amounts of portable storage devices.
 Again, relying solely on technology to provide protection and not addressing the root cause: the HUMAN error of providing private information through social engineering.
 People really need to develop a filter or awareness in what they share.
 Individuals are now taking the same approach to their real lives by disclosing personal information in ways that could potentially put them and their families in harms way just to get free stuff or check in on social media to share their location.
 In addition, customization of license plates, car decals depicting the family members to include pets, honor roll student stickers and political view decals give an attacker a good amount of information to start with, yet making YOU too EASY.
 This type of sharing should be minimal and monitored, so use DISCRETION as PROTECTION.